Why "Choosing the Right Doctor" Matters More Than "Finding a Treatment"

 This article presents 4 core standards to help you make a more informed decision when selecting a filler revision physician.

-Standard 1: Ultrasound Diagnostic and Guidance Capability
+Standard 1: Ultrasound (Ultrasonography) Diagnostic and Guidance Capability

 Why This Is the First Standard